-CV Designation Range INC- Step De- fault Description LEAD - CV #287 Brake squeal threshold 0 - 255 10 20 The brake squeal should start when the speed drops below a specific speed step.
-It will be auto- matically stopped at speed 0 (based on back-EMF results). #288 Minimum driving time before brake squeals 0 - 255 10 50 The brake squeal is to be suppressed when an engine is driven for a short time only, which is usually a shunting run and often without any cars (in reality it is mostly the cars that are squealing not the engine itself!).
-Note: Brake squeal sounds can also be assigned to a function key (see allocation procedure CV 0 - 25 sec #300 =), with which the brake squeal can be started or stopped manually!
+CV Denomination Range INC- Step De- fault Description LEAD - CV #287 Brake squeal threshold 0 - 255 10 20 The brake squeal should start when the speed drops below a specific speed step.
+It will be automatically stopped at speed 0 (based on back-EMF results). #288 Minimum driving time before brake squeals 0 - 255 = 0 - 25 sec 10 50 The brake squeal is to be suppressed when an engine is driven for a short time only, which is usually a shunting run and often without any cars (in reality it is mostly the cars that are squealing not the engine itself!).
+Note: Brake squeal sounds can also be assigned to a function key (see allocation procedure CV #300 =), with which the brake squeal can be started or stopped manually! #307 Brake squeals-order Reed configuration 0 Bit0 - Reed1 activates braking squeal Bit1 - Reed2 activates braking squeal Bit2 - Reed3 activates braking squeal Bit3 - Reed4 activates braking squeal Bit7 - 0 = key defined in CV308 suppresses braking squeal of Reed inputs if this key is ON 1 = key defined in CV308 activates braking squeal independent of Reed inputs #308 Brake squeal-key 0-28 0 0 = no key defined.
+Reed inputs always active.
+1-28 = key F1 to F28. #133 Reed config.
+0 Bit 4 - inverts the polarity of Reed input 1 Bit 3 - inverts the polarity of Reed input 2 Bit 2 - inverts the polarity of Reed input 3 Bit 5 - inverts the polarity of Reed input 4